Get

 8. Comply With Organizational Guidelines

 The animal rescue organization will give you advice and instructions for caring for your foster cat, including feeding, socialization, and veterinary care.
-Keep in mind that while the cat is in your care, the organization is still technically the owner of the animal.
-This is why the important decisions (for example, the choice of the final adoptive home) belongs to them.
+Remember that while the cat is in your care, the organization is still technically the animal’s owner.
+That is why the important decisions (for example, the choice of the final adoptive home) belong to them.

 9. Help the Cat Find a Forever Home

 The ultimate goal of fostering a cat is to help them find the perfect forever home.
-Work with the animal rescue association so your little protégé has the chance to find the place that suits them best.
+You can stay in contact with the animal rescue association so your little protégé has the chance to find the place that suits them best.

 happy couple with cat at home